CSTC-WTCB-BBRI/spot-utils/README.md

 Follow [this](https://dev.bostondynamics.com/docs/python/daq_tutorial/daq1) to learn how to setup a new payload on Spot.

-Save the CRED_FILE to the root of this project's repository.
+Save the GUID and SECRET to the .env file you created at the previous step.

 **NOTE: At [BuildWise](https://www.buildwise.be/en/), there already is a "Dev Payload" payload registered on Spot.
 Ask for the CRED_FILE**